-Kim Burrell Homosexuality Comment Discussed On Ellen Show, Pharrell Williams Sends A Strong Message
+Kim Burrell’s Homosexuality Comment Discussed On ‘The Ellen DeGeneres Show,’ Pharrell Williams Sends A Strong Message

 “But you have to choose what side you’re on.
 I’m choosing empathy.
 I’m choosing inclusion.
 I’m choosing love for everybody just trying to lift everyone.
 Even when I disagree with someone, I’m wishing them the best and hoping for the best because we can’t win the other way.”

-While the Kim Burrell homosexuality comment offended Ellen, it was only recently that she had been strongly appreciated for her contribution in the gay rights movement in the U.S. The appreciation came from none other than US President Barack Obama, who literally choked while talking about her achievements in the field.
+While the Kim Burrell homosexuality comment offended Ellen, it was only recently that she had been strongly appreciated for her contribution to the gay rights movement in the U.S. The appreciation came from none other than U.S. President Barack Obama, who literally choked while talking about her achievements in the field.
 Obama awarded Ellen the Presidential Medal of Freedom, the highest civilian honor in the country.

 Obama reminded that Ellen came out as gay in 1997 and pushed America “in the direction of justice.”

 “It’s easy to forget now, when we’ve come so far… just how much courage was required for Ellen to come out on the most public of stages almost 20 years ago,” Obama said.